yaaisiu/rrzz-rozbic-rzeczy-zrobione/documentation/knowledge_graph_pipeline.md

 ---

-## Workflow: Batch GTD Ingestion
+## Workflow: Resilient GTD Ingestion with Content Hashing

-The primary workflow is the batch ingestion of a structured text file (e.g., `gtd.txt`), managed by the `GraphIngestionService` in `src/backend/graph_ingestion_service.py`.
-This service performs a full refresh of the graph, deleting old `:GtdNote` nodes before ingesting new ones to ensure idempotency.
+The primary workflow is the batch ingestion of a structured text file (e.g., `gtd.txt`), managed by the `GraphIngestionService`.
+This service uses a content-hashing strategy to perform an intelligent, incremental update of the graph, making it highly efficient and resilient to changes.

+### Core Principles

+1.  **Content as the Source of Truth**: Each note's identity is determined by a SHA256 hash of its content (`content_hash`), not its line number.
+This hash is stored on the `:GtdNote` node in the graph.
+2.  **Uniqueness Guaranteed**: A unique constraint is enforced on the `content_hash` property in Neo4j, ensuring no duplicate notes can exist and making lookups by hash extremely fast.
+3.  **Minimal Processing**: The pipeline only ever uses the LLM on notes that are genuinely new.
+Existing notes are never re-processed, and their positions are updated efficiently.

 ### Process

-1.  **Parse File**: The service first parses the structured text file into a list of `Note` objects, preserving indentation to understand hierarchy.
+1.  **Parse and Hash**: The source text file is parsed into a list of `Note` objects.
+A unique `content_hash` is generated for each one.
-2.  **Enrich with LLM**: For each note, it invokes the `OllamaLLM` client with a specific prompt to extract structured metadata (entities and a summary).
-3.  **Ingest to Neo4j**: The enriched data is used to create `:GtdNote` nodes in the Neo4j graph.
+2.  **Compare State**: The service fetches all existing `content_hash` values from the graph and compares them with the hashes from the file.
+This comparison identifies three distinct sets:
+    *   **New Notes**: Hashes present in the file but not the graph.
+    -   **Deleted Notes**: Hashes present in the graph but not the file.
+    -   **Existing Notes**: Hashes present in both.
+3.  **Execute Batched Operations**:
+    *   **Add New**: Only the new notes are sent to the LLM for metadata enrichment.
+They are then added to the graph in a batch `MERGE` operation using their unique hash.
+    *   **Update Existing**: A single, efficient Cypher query updates the `line_number` property for all existing notes to reflect any reordering or shifting.
+No LLM calls are made.
+    *   **Remove Deleted**: All notes corresponding to the deleted hashes are removed from the graph using a single `DETACH DELETE` query.
-4.  **Build Hierarchy**: Finally, it creates `:HAS_CHILD` relationships between the notes based on the original file's indentation, creating a graph that mirrors the document structure.
+4.  **Rebuild Hierarchy**: Finally, all parent-child (`:HAS_CHILD`) relationships are cleared, and the entire hierarchy is rebuilt from scratch based on the final, correct indentation and line numbers of the notes in the file.
+This ensures the graph structure always mirrors the document structure.

 ### LLM Prompt Template